Remembering the men from the Kingsdown and Creekside Cluster

 In the field, 10/7/16

-By kind permission of Peter Tabor, the following extract from his Grandfather’s, Henry Tabor, diary and reminiscences gives a view of the realities of the day.
+By kind permission of Peter Tabor, the following extract from the diary and reminiscences of his Grandfather, Henry Tabor, gives a view of the realities of the day.
 Henry was a wireless operator in the Royal Flying Corps positioned at La Pree Woods:

 “Battle of the Somme starts: